PhineasPhreak/dotfiles/configs/vscode/README.md

     // A multiplier to be used on the deltaX and deltaY of mouse wheel scroll events "editor.mouseWheelScrollSensitivity": 3,

-    // Adjust the zoom level of the window.
-    // The original size is 0 and each increment above (e.g. 1) or below (e.g. -1)
-    // represents zooming 20% larger or smaller.
-    // You can also enter decimals to adjust the zoom level with a finer granularity "window.zoomLevel": 1,

     // No telemetry Windows Thanks... or Use VScodium
     // Controls Visual Studio Code telemetry, first-party extension telemetry and participating third-party extension telemetry.
     "telemetry.telemetryLevel": "off",